 Learning the Opponent

-For a center, what is the defensive tackle’s primary pass-rush move, do they have a high motor, do they give up have good pursuit when the ball is outside of their run fit?
+For a center, what is the defensive tackle’s primary pass-rush move, do they have a high motor, do they give up having good pursuit when the ball is outside of their run fit?

 For a receiver, does the corner like to press, is the weaker opening his hips one way as opposed to the other, and does he bite on double moves out of breaks?
 These ideas can be applied to any position and can put the player at an advantage from the opening whistle through the fourth quarter.